Tips to stay healthy and fit while Living Abroad

 For many expatriates, working and living abroad opens the doors to new adventures and challenges.
 However, it is imperative to stay healthy and fit while experiencing your new expat assignment.
 There are many potential health risks that you will want to avoid, especially in some third world countries.
-In this article, we will discuss five tips on how to stay healthy while living in a new country.
+In this article, we will discuss 5 tips to stay healthy and fit while living abroad in a new country.

 1. Eat Healthy and Drink Clean Water